PostHog/posthog.com/contents/blog/raising-3m-for-os.md

 ## Venture Capital (VC)

 VC means revenue won't bottleneck your growth.
 That's pretty much the advantage.
-Depending very heavily on the firm, you may get a lot of support with meeting early customers, hiring and your strategy.
+Depending very heavily on the firm, you may get a lot of support with meeting early customers, hiring, free VC swag and your strategy.

 We felt personally the challenge of managing accelerated growth would be a lot more stimulating, and that has certainly been the case so far!